 bryce’s photography reflects the time she spends outdoors. her appreciation for design, clean aesthetics and minimalism can be seen in her choice of focus.

 her hometown of sechelt b.c continues to be a strong influence on her work but her extensive world travels give her a broad base to draw from while maintaining her minimalist eye. land and seascapes of the west coast of british columbia are her main subjects.

 bryce grew up around woodworkers, a family pastime, and this background guided her choice to mount photographs onto wood. her photos bring the outdoors in, so maintaining the raw natural beauty of the outdoors is important to her. this drew her towards finding a way of affixing photos onto wood without glare and maintaining a minimalist aesthetic.

 she is an award winning author for her book more than medals and has written a number of articles – both in print and online – that have also featured her photographs.

-as a former professional athlete, in the upper most tier of her sport, she represented Canada for over a decade on the FIVB beach volleyball world tour. on tour when she wasn’t playing, she was taking photographs and writing in notebooks. her ideas and photos during that time shaped and sharpened her focus so when she left professional athletics behind in pursuit of a different passion.
+as a former professional athlete, in the upper most tier of her sport, she represented Canada for over a decade on the FIVB beach volleyball world tour. on tour when she wasn’t playing, she was taking photos and writing in notebooks. her ideas and photos from that time shaped and sharpened her focus creating a jumping off point in her pursuit of a more creative passion.

-bryce now spends her time in the forests or out on the water as she pursues the sports she grew up with while searching for the shot.
+bryce spends her time in the forests or out on the water searching for the shot.